Philippe Clement: Rangers manager outlines his plans to bring success back to the club in an exclusive interview with Sky Sports

 There were several concrete options that were financially better, but that is not the important thing for me.
 I want a good project and to build something together with the people of the club, a long-term project that you can make better.

 You posted on social media that you have already started work, watching footage of previous games.
-You've met the players already.
-What have you learned about this team so far?
+You've met the players now, so what have you learned about this team?

 I cannot reveal all the details because all my colleagues will be watching this.